rpgreview/papersandpaychecks/pnp.md

 | 18-19	|       +4    |    +40%    |
 | etc	|       etc   |    etc     |

-In addition to the aforementioned primary characteristics there is also a number of secondary, derived, or enumerated characteristics (pick whichever term suits your group and their level of geekdom, but "secondary" will be used as the lowest common denominator).
+In addition to the aforementioned primary characteristics, there is also a number of secondary, derived, or enumerated characteristics (pick whichever term suits your group and their level of geekdom, but "secondary" will be used as the lowest common denominator).

 **Strength**: Strength represents their mass, musculature, and health.
 By itself Strength doesn't contribute much in terms of skills (the characteristic bonus is applied in melee combat), but it does include a number of secondary characteristics.
 Also, various physical feats are dependent on Strength, including lifting things, moving things, shoving them over, the distance they can jump, and so forth.
 See sections 2.3 (Tactical Task Resolution) and 2.4 (Strategic Task Resolution) for further details.
 A human character's Move is based on half their Strength, representing the number of metres per second.
 A character's Strength determines their Physical Hit Points.